UniMath/agda-unimath/src/synthetic-homotopy-theory/suspensions-of-types.lagda.md

 ```

 Suspensions play an important role in synthetic homotopy theory.
 For example,
-they star in the freudenthal suspension theorem and allow us to define
+they star in the freudenthal suspension theorem and give us a definition of
 [the spheres](spheres.md).

 ## Definition